 Every two hours, the caregiver asks if the patient needs to go or has already wet their pad/pants.
 The caregiver asks the patient to go to the toilet, whether or not they have any recognition of a need or have wet their underwear already.

 The caregiver praises the patient for changing wet underwear soon or for keeping the underwear dry.

 The caregiver might keep a record of the schedule, the patient’s communication of the need, and the successful avoidance of accidents.

 Bladder Retraining to Increase Control

 Incontinence can be treated.
-Ruling out conditions which cause incontinence, such as an enlarged prostate in men or a prolapsed bladder in women, which can be treated with surgical intervention, is important.
-For some conditions, a doctor can suggest exercises, suggest lifestyle changes, and prescribe drugs to help in reducing incontinence.
+Ruling out conditions that cause incontinence, such as an enlarged prostate in men or a prolapsed bladder in women, which can be treated with surgical intervention, is essential.

 How toileting accidents are handled at home influences the attitudes of both patient and caregiver.
 Making a positive change can improve the atmosphere of your home life.

 Incontinence is a condition that can be managed with the proper strategies.